Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Eiselcross/Encounters in Eiselcross.md

 4

-The characters encounter two [mages](https://www.dndbeyond.com/monsters/mage) from [[Balenpost]] planning to steal an Aeorian item from a camp of 3d6 [frost giants](https://www.dndbeyond.com/monsters/frost-giant) and their tamed [frost worm](https://www.dndbeyond.com/monsters/frost-worm) (see [chapter 7](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-bestiary#FrostWorm "chapter 7")) The mages ask for the characters' help with the heist.
+The characters encounter two [mages](https://www.dndbeyond.com/monsters/mage) from [[Balenpost]] planning to steal an [[Aeor|Aeorian]] item from a camp of 3d6 [frost giants](https://www.dndbeyond.com/monsters/frost-giant) and their tamed [frost worm](https://www.dndbeyond.com/monsters/frost-worm) (see [chapter 7](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-bestiary#FrostWorm "chapter 7")) The mages ask for the characters' help with the heist.

 5

-The characters encounter the [ghost](https://www.dndbeyond.com/monsters/ghost) of an Aeorian citizen.
+The characters encounter the [ghost](https://www.dndbeyond.com/monsters/ghost) of an [[Aeor|Aeorian]] citizen.
 If the characters are kind to the ghost, the undead might be able to share the history of the crashed city with the characters.

 6